Note 1 - Statement of Significant Accounting Policies

 Custodial credit risk is the risk that in the event of the failure of the custodian, the investments may not be returned to the 49er Foundation.
 Substantially all of the 49er Foundation’s investments are registered in the 49er Foundation’s name by the custodian.
 As a result, custodial credit risk for such investments is remote.

-The 49er Foundation has adopted GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
-Under GASB Statement No. 31, investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair values using quoted market prices in the statement of net position.
+Investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair values using quoted market prices in the statement of net position.
 Realized and unrealized gains and losses are included in the accompanying statement of revenues, expenses, and changes in net position.

 Accounts receivable primarily consists of amounts due from another auxiliary organization of the University.
 Management deems all accounts receivable to be collectible and has not established an allowance for doubtful accounts.